armak/Leviathan-2.0/README.md

 # Leviathan-2.0
 The new generation of 4k intro frameworks.
 Currently very early in development but seems stable and usable enough give for testing.

+## Acknowledgements
+* Rimina for initial inspiration and OpenGL debug functions.
+* LJ for giving information about some nice hacks!
+* Fizzer for giving me help actually implementing those hacks.
+* iq for the original framework.
+* Mentor and Blueberry for Crinkler.

 ## Compatibility
 Works in all versions of Visual Studio 2015.
 Probably in 2013 and 2017 as well but not tested.